Everything you need to know about investing in gilts

 The yield to maturity, which incorporates the gain or loss when the £100 principal of a gilt is returned, is another yield to be aware of, as it can vary greatly from the running yield.

-Why gilts are falling in price
+Why did gilts fall in price?

 The main driver of gilt prices rising or falling is interest rates.
 When interest rates rise, any new gilts issued come with higher coupons.
 This makes existing gilts less attractive, causing their price to fall.

 The reverse scenario plays out when interest rates are cut.
-Newer gilt issues pay less in interest, which in turn makes existing gilts look more attractive
+Newer gilt issues pay less in interest, which in turn makes existing gilts look more attractive.

 Understanding direct gilts